lebauce/wazo-log-tracer/README.md

 python flask.py wazo-auth.log*
 ```

-This command generated 3 files:
+This command generates 3 files:

 * wazo-auth-nobt.log: log file with all the backtraces removed
 * wazo-auth-bt.log: log file with only the backtraces